 Gold Creek Restoration – Flow and Habitat

-Located just east of Snoqualmie Pass, Gold Creek is a headwaters tributary to the upper Yakima River.
+Located just east of Snoqualmie Pass, Gold Creek is the headwaters of the upper Yakima River.
 Gold Creek originates in the Alpine Lakes Wilderness and then flows into Lake Keechelus near Snoqualmie Pass.
-Here a small population of threatened bull trout is on the brink of extinction.
-This genetically distinct population became geographically isolated after completion of the Lake Keechelus Dam in 1917.
-As a result, they are designated as a high priority action population in the Yakima Bull Trout Action Plan.
+Here a small, genetically distinct population of threatened bull trout is on the brink of extinction.
+As a result, they are designated as a high-priority action population in the Yakima Bull Trout Action Plan.

-The Gold Creek watershed has experienced major human disturbances including logging, mining, water storage impoundments (dams), and residential, road and railway development.
-These historic disturbances altered natural processes and hydrologic conditions.
-As a result habitat is degraded and the creek seasonally dewaters.
+The arrival of European settlers in Gold Creek Valley resulted in major human disturbances from logging, mining, water storage impoundments (dams), and residential, road and railway development.
+These historic disturbances altered the natural processes of this beautiful landscape.
+As a result, the creek seasonally dewaters and the habitat is poor.

-Dewatering kills young bull trout rearing in the creek, and inhibits adult migration to spawn upstream in late summer/early fall.
-Degraded habitat and dewatering are critical factors for a population that is already struggling.
+Dewatering inhibits adult migration to spawn upstream in late summer/early fall and kills young bull trout rearing in the creek.
+Poor habitat and dewatering are critical factors for a population that is already struggling.
 As a result, we continue to see bull trout numbers decline.

 Restoring Gold Creek